facelessuser/Rummage/docs/user-guide/gui-usage.md

     Rummage has internal support to display dialog labels in different languages.
 Currently Rummage has English and most of Russian.

 ### Regular Expression Modules
 The **Regular Expression Modules** panel is where the desired regular expression engine that Rummage uses can be selected.
 By default, Rummage will use **re**, but if **regex** is installed in your Python installation, it can be selected as well.
-There is also the option of using [backrefs](#backrefs) (a wrapper that adds a couple of special escapes) with your engine of choice as well.
+There is also the option of using [backrefs](#backrefs-extended-regex-escapes) (a wrapper that adds a couple of special escapes) with your engine of choice as well.

 If using **regex**, you can set it the version (mode) to use.  `V0` tries to be completely compatible with **re**.  `V1` breaks compatibility with **re** but adds a number of useful additions even over **V0**.

 ### Notifications
 The **Notification** panel controls enabling/disabling and configuration of notifications.
 You can enable/disable notification popups and/or audible notification sound.

-You can also select whether to use the systems builtin notifications or growl.
+You can also select whether to use the systems built in notifications or growl.

 Ubuntu
 :
    - Growl: Support for Linux - http://mattn.github.io/growl-for-linux/.
    - Native: OSD via `notify-send`.

+    !!!
+Note "Note"
+        Though Rummage should run on any Linux distro, the native dialog option was built around Ubuntu's native notifications called OSD.
+Notifications will not work on other distros that do not use OSD **unless** they use Growl.
+Even without Growl, other distros will probably still get the audible cue but, as each distro varies; it is difficult to be certain.
+As notifications are not crucial to usage, this is minor concern.

 OSX
 :
     - Growl: Support for OSX - http://growl.info/.
     - Native: Notification Center via [terminal-notifier](https://github.com/alloy/terminal-notifier).
 Path to `terminal-notifier` must be configured.

+    !!!
+Note "Note"
+        When selecting `native` on OSX, an option to select the path to terminal notifier will be available since native dialogs rely on `terminal-notifier` to send notifications to the Notification Center.
+This must be configured or *native* notifications will not work.

+        When selecting the `terminal-notifier` path, you can select either the binary directly or the `.<app` bundle (depending on how you installed `terminal-notifier`).
+When selecting the `.app` bundle, Rummage will know how to access the binary inside the bundle.

 Windows
 :